istio/istio.io/content/en/docs/ops/configuration/mesh/app-health-check/index.md

 This section shows how to configure health checking with the HTTP request option when mutual TLS is enabled.

 Kubernetes HTTP health check request is sent from Kubelet, which does not have Istio issued certificate to the `liveness-http` service.
 So when mutual TLS is enabled, the health check request will fail.

-We have two options to solve the problem: probe rewrites and separate ports.
+We have the probe rewrite option to solve the problem.

 ### Probe rewrite